ejkaplan/elkplot/docs/api_ref/text.md

 _elkplot_ can render text in a number of different fonts using the built in `text` function.
-Here are all of the provided fonts plotted on letter paper:
+Here are all the provided fonts plotted on letter paper:

 ![All Fonts Plotted](text_reference.jpg)